The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Data reduction

 The sky emission subtraction of an object's spectrum is both necessary and challenging.
 The line strength variation of the emission of OH over time is significant, making it painstaking work.
-As set out above, we perform two different ways of sky emission subtraction, one for each slit length.
+As set out above, we performed two different kinds of sky emission subtraction, one for each slit length.

-For the 10-arcsec slits, the subtraction is more direct as we can select regions in the 2D spectra where there is only signal from the sky.
+For the 10-arcsec slits, the subtraction was more direct as we could select regions in the 2D spectra where there was only signal from the sky.
 To separate the contribution of the observed object in the slit and the sky signal, iterative sigma-clipping was applied column by column.
 Then, once we obtained the contribution of the sky, we applied a linear fit and finally subtracted it from the original column.
-The linear fit was implemented to improve the correction because, in the outer parts of the CCDs, there is a slight curvature that introduces a distortion in the 2D spectra.
+The linear fit was implemented to improve the correction because there is a slight curvature in the outer parts of the CCDs that introduces a distortion in the 2D spectra.
 The difference between the sky over the column when averaging the sky signal causes the value obtained to diverge from the sky emission and the subtraction fails.

 A potential problem with this method occurs when the observed object has a faint continuum because it could be erroneously selected as a sky contribution by the sigma-clipping algorithm, thus resulting in a loss of object information.
 Furthermore, since the density of faint objects in the field is higher than that of bright objects, the adopted solution was to use 3-arcsec slits observed with the already mentioned \textit{ON-OFF-ON} strategy.